Ozone as a disinfectant

 Ozone has 3,125 times stronger disinfecting power on bacteria and virus compared with chlorine and ozonated water has 50+ times stronger than chemical bactericidal agent such as chlorine bleach.

-Biotek 2 ppm ozonated water can kills 99.999% tested bacteria within 5 to 15 seconds as shown in SGS report.
+Biotek 2 ppm ozonated water can kill 99.999% tested bacteria within 5 to 15 seconds as shown in SGS report.
 The required concentration is far less than chemical bactericide such as chlorine that requires 100+ ppm of chlorine for normal disinfection and up to 1,000 ppm for medical disinfection.
-Thus, using Biotek Ozonated water can prevents bactericidal chemical residue problems and have advantage of cost saving on water for rinsing and prevent re-contaminated of disinfected materials by bacteria containing water.
+Thus, using Biowell Ozonated water can prevent bactericidal chemical residue problems and have advantage of cost saving on water for rinsing and prevent re-contaminated of disinfected materials by bacteria containing water.

 Bacterial Disinfection Mechanism

 All bacteria and viruses are composed of carbohydrate, protein, RNA and DNA.
-For structure of protozoa and bacteria, all cell organs are surrounded by cell wall and cell membrane Ozone molecules in ozonated water has high oxidation potential and it oxidizes cell components of the bacterial cell envelope which is a consequence of cell wall penetration.
+For structure of protozoa and bacteria, all cell organs are surrounded by cell wall and cell membrane.
+Ozone molecules in ozonated water have high oxidation potential and oxidize cell components of the bacterial cell envelope which is a consequence of cell wall penetration.
 When ozone has entered the cell, it oxidizes all essential components (enzymes, proteins, DNA, RNA).
 This mechanism differs from that of halogens (such as chlorine), which are usually applied.
 Chlorine is known to penetrate cells by diffusion.
 Within the cell, chlorine affects several enzyme types.

 Scientific journals about ozone killing bacteria and virus